HenessA/rna_project_2023/README.md

  1/  `DSSR` : prediction of the true torsion of angle and pseudo angle from a pdb file using dssr_wrapper.py script (selection of chain A only in multi-stranded RNA) and a python script dssr_calcul.py( from 191 pdb file after the dssr: 164 pdb file with a chain A), distribution of eta, eta', eta'' in R

- 2/ `classes` : replace the continious values of eta'' by the class $$
+ 2/ `classes` : replace the continious values of eta'' by the class \in {0..20}, preparation of Y_train with the step of padding (add X to sequences with length <387nt), distribution of the class for eta'' angles

- \in
- $$ {0..20}
-* Distribution of pseudo torsion angle of eta, eta' and eta '' using the output of DSSR in a R script to see the values of the angles
+ 3/  `DL`: Deep learning part of the project=> get X_train, X_test, y_train, y_test from the previous step and  [RCSB PDB] data base (https://www.rcsb.org), padding, ONE HOT encoding, build MLP

 * 3/ Define class for value of angles